ResidentMario/cultural-insight/README.md

 **backend.py** - This library contains a methods which are called by the various front-ends.
 In the process of being distributed out to other files.

 **curator.py** - This administrative script is used in the command line for defining the events that make up this application's event library.
 It is designed for use by a master "content curator".
-Note: needs rewriting.
+Written using the `click` library.

 **emailer.py** - This script executes the weekly emailings.
 It should be scheduled as a chron job.
 Not currently in active development (this is a stretch goal).

+**conceptmodel.py** - This classfile defines the `ConceptModel`, the object abstraction for concept insight calls used throughout the application.

+**user.py** - This classfile defines the `User`, the object abstraction for the application's current user that's used for tracking credentials and interacting with the User's concept model within `app.py`.

+**item.py** - Generic `Item` superclass file that is meant to make the code more portable for other applications.
+Implemented by `event.py`.

+**event.py** - This classfile defines the `Event`, the object abstraction for the events.

+**test.py** - Test file for the various classes.
+Used during development to make sure everything was operating smoothly; feel free to run this file yourself to help check integrity.

 **accounts.json** - Stores the account information.
-Interacts with the web-app.
+Interactions with this file are handled by the `User` abstraction.
 Of the form:

 ```
 {